AustinEasyups/LSPD-optimization/README.md

 # LSPD-optimization
-Code optimizations and condensations for Little Sunny Paws Daycare version 3.5.0.3
+Code optimizations for Little Sunny Paws Daycare version 3.5.0.3, focusing on removing and condensing reduntant code from game scripts.